 Thesis & Dissertation Tuition Scholarships are for non-resident students who are within 2 years of completing their degree and only working on their thesis or dissertation.
 These scholarships are designed to reduce the tuition for these students from the non-resident tuition rate to the resident tuition rate.
 The total number of awards provided each semester is contingent on the availability of funds.

-Please see the Graduate Coordinator for more information about this option.
-More information is also available at: http://grad.arizona.edu/funding/opportunities/thesis-dissertation-tuition-scholarships
+More information is available at: http://grad.arizona.edu/funding/opportunities/thesis-dissertation-tuition-scholarships

-School of Anthropology Scholarships and Research Awards
+B. School of Anthropology Scholarships and Research Awards